I had a few minutes to read this morning, so I wanted to share!

 (In my opinion, the issue is not rest or joy, but the avoidance of sharing in Christ’s sufferings.
 Just so we’re clear.)

 I have a new book!
 Actually, I have several new books.
-Michael had the grand opportunity to go to The Gospel Coalition Conference in Indianapolis last week.
+Michael went to The Gospel Coalition Conference in Indianapolis last week.
 He brought me a few books, cause he’s nice like that.
 You know you’ve got a pretty great guy when he packs a tiny carry on bag as his ONLY luggage, and then makes room in that bag for books!

-Anyway.
-He made some good choices, one of them is Prayer, by John Bunyan.
+Anyway, one of those books is Prayer, by John Bunyan.
 So far it is just right.
 In talking of sincere prayer over heavy burdens, he named some that are truly heavy, and that many of us are often broken over:

 “Sincere prayer…is not, as many take it to be, a few babbling, prating, complimentary expressions, but a sensible feeling in the heart.
 Prayer has in it a sensibleness of diverse things; sometimes sense of sin, sometimes of mercy received, sometimes of the readiness of God to give mercy.”